Jeanne Bell, Director of Practice Advancement

 Ruth McCambridge, President and Editor in Chief

 Amanda joined NPQ in summer 2015.
 She is a graduate of Lasell College, where she received a master’s degree in marketing.
-She has worked in the nonprofit sector for three years, and her previous position was philanthropy associate for Lahey Health.
-E-mail Amanda at Amanda@npqmag.org.
+She has worked in the nonprofit sector for three years.
+Amanda also serves on the YNPN Boston board of directors as the Marketing and Communication Co-Chair.
+E-mail Amanda at [email protected].

 Joel Toner, President and Chief Operating Officer